chrisb86/docker-ssh-jumphost/README.md

 # docker-ssh-jumphost

-Dockerfile for building an image that runs an OpenSSH server that's configured to act as a ProxJump host only.
+Dockerfile for building an image that runs an OpenSSH server that's configured to act as a ProxyJump host only.

 The server listens on port 2222.
 The only user that is able ta connect is _bastion_.
 It is not possible to get a terminal on the host.
 It is only suitable to ProxyJump to other hosts.